neilwen987/CSR_Adaptive_Rep/README.md

 ### Get Evaluation Results
 We use [FAISS](https://github.com/facebookresearch/faiss) for KNN evaluation and calculate Top1 Accuracy under different sparsity conditions.
-Note that we follow the pipeline of [MRL](https://github.com/RAIVNLab/MRL/tree/main/retrieval) for fair comparison.
+Note that we follow the pipeline of [MRL](https://github.com/RAIVNLab/MRL/tree/main/retrieval) for a fair comparison.
 ```bash
 cd retrieval
 # Get FAISS index